Aparajita97/Data-Scientist-Blog-Post/README.md

 ### Results<a name="Results"></a>

-The page located here contains the primary discoveries made by the code.
+The page located [here](https://medium.com/@aparajitasrinivasan/data-analysis-of-stack-overflow-developer-survey-2017-2ec4588225bc) contains the primary discoveries made by the code.

 ### Licensing, Authors, and Acknowledgements<a name="Licensing"></a>

-Must give thanks to Kaggle/AirBnB for the data and some of the code ideas from Udacity classes.
+Must give thanks to Kaggle for the data and some of the code ideas from Udacity classes.
 The Kaggle link offered [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017) contains information about data licensing as well as other relevant details.